|

 students) Fountas, Irene C. and Gay Su Pinnell.
 Guiding Readers and Writers: Grades 3-6 (a comprehensive manual for nurturing lifelong learners by turning your language arts classroom into a reading and writing community)

-Gilbert, Susan.
+models to help students improve their expository writing) Gilbert, Susan.
 The Land of I Can (helps people of all ages cope with

 Hallowell, Edward M., M.D. and John J. Ratey, M.D.
 Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood (Softcover)

-Healy, Jane M. Ph.D.
-Your Child's Growing Mind: A Parent's Guide to Brain Development and Learning from Birth to Adolescence.
-Kirschenbaum, Valerie.
-Goodbye Gutenberg: How a Bronx Teacher Defied 500 Years of Tradition and Launched an Astonishing Renaissance (a beautiful book that chronicles the age-old marriage of word and image, and proposes "designer writing" to make text more accessible to readers) Latrobe, Kathy H., Carolyn S. Brodie, and Maureen White.
-The Children's Literature Dictionary: Definitions, Resources, and Learning Activities (includes 325 terms relevant to children's literature).
-Levine, Mel.
-A Mind at a Time (developmental-behavioral pediatrician
+Goodbye Gutenberg: How a Bronx Teacher Defied 500 Years of Tradition and Launched an Astonishing Renaissance (a beautiful book that chronicles the age-old marriage of word and image, and proposes "designer writing" to make text more accessible to readers)

 provides hope and help for all learners, especially those experiencing problems) Lima, Carolyn W. and John A. Lima.
-A to Zoo: Subject Access to Children's Picture Books (catalogs nearly 23,000 titles in more than 1200 subjects).
+A To Zoo: Subject Access to Children's Picture Books (catalogs nearly 23,000 titles in more than 1200 subjects).

 Mellonie, Bryan and Robert Ingpen.
-Lifetimes: A

-Beautiful Way to Explain Death to Children
+Lifetimes: The Beautiful Way to Explain Death to Children

 (appropriate for both preschoolers and adults--and

 everyone between) Morris, JacLynn and Paul L. Fair, Ph.D.
-From Me to You: The Reluctant
+From Me to You: The Reluctant Writer's Guide to Powerful, Personal Messages (will help you to

 eloquently communicate your